UMR-CNRM/vortex/sphinx/userguide/actions.rst

   [<vortex.tools.actions.SendMail object at 0x1d5f410>, <__main__.TagSubject object at 0x1d5f450>]

 Some other global operations involves switching status of actions.
-For exemple, if we continue with the case of two objects related to a ``mail`` action:
+For example, if we continue with the case of two objects related to a ``mail`` action:

 .. code-block:: python